Haunted Hotels in Kansas City, Missouri

-Discover the most haunted hotels in Kansas City with real ghost stories and paranormal activity
+Discover the most haunted hotels in Kansas City you can actually stay in with real ghost stories and paranormal activity

 Hotel Savoy | kansas-city, missouri